 The average price of mace was continuosly decreasing for the past few years in all markets.
 The average price of dried nutmeg without shell was in the range of INR 500 in 2013 and dropped to the range of INR 300 by 2017.
 However, it has recovered back to 400s in 2018 & 2019 giving hope.

+Disclaimer: These are only information gathered from several online sources.
+I haven’t personally tried these Nutmeg varieties.
 Also, inquire at the nearest agriculture office in your area for more details.

 Naturally, Nutmeg propagates from seeds formed by cross-pollination.
 This is why two trees can vary greatly in terms of yield potential and quality.